Click here to go to the main page

 1925-1926 Easterwierrum (Fr): church St. Wiro

-Small three-aisled pseudo-basilica in simple neo-Gothic style.
+Small three-aisled pseudo-basilica in neo-Gothic style.

 1925-1927 Axel (Z): new choir church St. Gregorius de Grote